satyakresna/xbravefrontier/README.md

 This project design with monorepo powered by Netlify.
 Frontend based on Single Page Application stored in `public` folder and backend for API stored in `api` folder.

+For scraper service (to get data to build API) it separate from Netlify and it powered by GitHub Actions.
+The scraper service located in `services` folder and GitHub Workflow located in `.github/workflows` root directory.

 ### How to run?

 > This project require [Netlify CLI](https://cli.netlify.com/netlify-dev/) so please make sure you install it!